 In most book clubs, the members all read and discuss the same book at a meeting.
 However, when it comes to non-fiction, it is often difficult to obtain multiple copies of the same book.
 So, this book club uses a thematic approach instead.
 Each month the members read a book of their own choice about a theme that the group agreed upon at the previous meeting.
 Then at the book club meeting, each member talks about their book and what they learned.

-For March the theme is “Wildcard”.
+For April the theme is “Papal/Vatican”.
 Read any Non-fiction book and join us to share what you discovered!

-- Theme: Wildcard (read any non-fiction book you want)
+- Theme: Nautical (read any non-fiction book you want)

 - Meeting location: Makerspace Room on the lower level of the library